 These capital classification measures exclude the funds provided to us by Treasury pursuant to the senior preferred stock purchase agreement, as the senior preferred stock does not qualify as core capital due to its cumulative dividend provisions.

-The following exhibit provides a reconciliation from stockholder's equity on the U.S. GAAP consolidated balance sheets to regulatory and statutory capital components as of December 31, 2023.
+The following exhibit provides a reconciliation from stockholder's equity on the U.S. GAAP condensed consolidated balance sheets to regulatory and statutory capital components as of March 31, 2024.

 Exhibit 1.1: Capital Instruments & Reconciliations